achester88/tuimenu/README.md

-# TUIMENU - A simple tui program launcher
+# TUIMENU - A simple tui/cli program launcher
 <img width="1226" height="636" alt="2025-09-24-171047_hyprshot" src="https://github.com/user-attachments/assets/cc7c85a7-063c-4f73-94d8-540a6bd01c38" />

-tuimenu is a simple Rust-based program intended for easily opening cli and tui applications from a simple terminal.
+tuimenu is a simple Rust-based program intended for easily opening tui and cli applications from a simple terminal.
 It allows for simple "aliasing" of commands and quick launching of tui programs from one menu.

 ### Installation